 Helping Patients During Treatment

 “Service animals are specially trained to assist with or perform physical activity for people with disabilities,” says psychologist Aubrey Fine.
 “Psychiatric service dogs, for example, might be specially trained to remind someone to take his or her psychiatric medication, check a room and turn on the lights for someone with anxiety or stop someone with behavioral problems from engaging in self-mutilation behavior, for example,” she adds.

 When a therapist brings therapy animals to a treatment session, he knows that he’s not the only one responsible for helping the patient.
 He realizes that the therapy animal is equal, beneficial treatment, gives social support (especially in a nursing home), and is not just there as a mere distraction for the patient.

 Equine-assisted therapy or dolphin-assisted therapy is meant to be treated fairly.
-It’s like bringing in another counselor to an animal-assisted therapy session.
+It’s like bringing in another counselor to an animal-assisted counseling session.
 Hence, their needs must be met by the counselors for them to function well in helping hospitalized psychiatric patients.
 A counselor is responsible for the animal’s needs, including:

-- Regular water and food breaks
+Regular water and food breaks

-- Peeing and pooping breaks as needed
+Peeing and pooping breaks as needed

-- Avoiding overstimulation of the animal
+Avoiding overstimulation of the animal